bokuweb/re-bulma/README.md

 ## Document

-See http://bokuweb.github.io/re-bulma/, and, please edit sample code.
+See http://bokuweb.github.io/re-bulma/, and please try to edit sample code.

 ### Components